swapnildawange/Zen-Desk/README.md

  <a>https://zen-desk-6c1b2.web.app/chat</a>

 ## For Company
- If you want to use app as customer
+ If you want to use app as company
  <a>https://zen-desk-6c1b2.web.app</a>